Patricia Forde

 Patricia Forde (born c.
-1960) was former Director of the Galway Arts Festival and an Irish children's author.
+1960) is a former director of the Galway Arts Festival and an Irish children's author.

 Forde was raised in Market Street, Galway, a fluent Irish speaker.
 She became a member of An Taibhdhearc at age ten, both acting and directing its plays over the following ten years.
 She spent ten years as a primary school teacher, and was one of the early members of Macnas.
 Macnas co-founder, Pádraic Breathnach, encouraged her work on stories for Macnas's street performances.
-While working with Macnas she took a year's leave from teaching to write her first book, Tír faoi Thoinn.
-However, an opportunity to become Director of the Galway Arts Festival (proposed by Ollie Jennings in 1990) meant that she never returned to teaching.
+While working with Macnas, she took a year's leave from teaching to write her first book, Tír faoi Thoinn.
+However, an opportunity to become director of the Galway Arts Festival (proposed by Ollie Jennings in 1990) meant that she never returned to teaching.

-She left in 1995, subsequently working in Ros na Rún, Aifric and RTÉ soap Fair City.
+She left the arts festival role in 1995, subsequently working in Ros na Rún, Aifric and RTÉ soap Fair City.

 Forde's other work has included a creative programme for children at the festival, which developed into the Baboró International Arts Festival for Children.

 She is married with two children and lives in Moycullen.